What is general ultrasound imaging?

 Ultrasound imaging, also called ultrasound scanning or sonography, is a method of obtaining images of internal organs by sending high-frequency sound waves into the body.
 The reflected sound waves’ echoes are recorded and displayed as a real-time visual image.
 No ionizing radiation (x-ray) is involved in ultrasound imaging.

-For example, an abdominal ultrasound image is a useful way of examining internal organs, including the liver, gallbladder, spleen, pancreas, kidneys and bladder.
-Because ultrasound images are captured in real time they can show movement of internal tissues and organs and enable physicians to see blood flow.
-This can help to diagnose a variety of conditions and to assess damage caused by illness.
+For example, an abdominal ultrasound image is a useful way of examining internal organs, including the liver, gallbladder, spleen, pancreas, kidneys, and bladder.
+Because ultrasound images are captured in real time they can show the movement of internal tissues and organs and enable physicians to see blood flow.
+This can help to diagnose a variety of conditions and to assess the damage caused by illness.

 What are some common uses of the procedure?